tvcutsem/tvcutsem.github.io/_posts/2026-03-18-vibe-coding-voids.md

 ---
 layout: post
-title: "Vibe Coding an Educational Demo in 30 Minutes — and What It Taught Me About CS Education"
+title: "Vibe coding an educational demo in 30 minutes — and what it taught me about CS education"
 date: 2026-03-18
 description: "I vibe-coded a flocking simulation at a workshop.
 Here's the demo, the full conversation with my AI copilots, and why this experiment actually strengthened my conviction that studying computer science matters more than ever."
 tags: [vibe-coding, ai, education, processing, boids]
+comments: true
+permalink: vibe-coding-boids
 ---

 I recently attended a "vibe coding" workshop as part of our lab retreat.
 The premise was simple: pick a small project, fire up an AI coding agent, and see what you can build in about 30 minutes.
 No careful planning, no spec — just vibes.